keycloak/keycloak/CONTRIBUTING.md

 issues that are awaiting contributions in the [Keycloak JIRA](https://issues.jboss.org/projects/KEYCLOAK/versions/12340167).

-### Open a discussion on Keycloak Dev Mailing List
+### Open a discussion on a proposed change

-As Keycloak is a community-driven project we require contributors to send a description of what they are planning to work on to the [Keycloak Dev Mailing List](https://groups.google.com/forum/#!forum/keycloak-dev).
+As Keycloak is a community-driven project we require contributors to open a discussion on what they are planning to contribute.

-We recommend starting the discussion prior to submitting your PR.
-Through the mailing list you can get valuable feedback both from the core Keycloak team as well as the wider community.
+Discussions should first and foremost be done through [GitHub Discussions](https://github.com/keycloak/keycloak/discussions/categories/ideas).

+The [Keycloak Dev Mailing List](https://groups.google.com/forum/#!forum/keycloak-dev) can be used to notify the community on your new discussion, and can also be used for more low-level implementation discussions.

+For very large proposals it can be inefficient to capture all the information in the GitHub Discussion.
+In this cases a separate design proposal can be sent to the [Keycloak Community repository](https://github.com/keycloak/keycloak-community/tree/master/design), and linked to from the GitHub Discussion.

 ### Create an issue in Keycloak JIRA